Feature Request #4035

 My main issue is with the setting of data to the inner validation object so maybe it is best to do that automatically inside Validation.

-#4 Updated by Kiall Mac Innes about 3 years ago
+#4 Updated by Kiall Mac Innes over 3 years ago

 As I said, I'm simply going for consistency throughout here ..
 The originally suggested syntax is fine, I'm simply saying it's not consistent with how we handle nested arrays elsewhere... (which is basically .. umm .. just config off the top of my head .. so maybe just ignore me!)

-#5 Updated by Isaiah DeRose-Wilson about 3 years ago
+#5 Updated by Isaiah DeRose-Wilson over 3 years ago

 I dislike the dot notation syntax too.
 I think being able to inject a validation object in for a field rule would be very handy.
 It would also make reusing validation objects easier.